 WebRTC-based peer-to-peer video CDN – how does it work?

 Contrary to many of the completely decentralized solutions of the past, modern WebRTC-based peer-to-peer streaming solutions are hybrid systems.
 As part of a hybrid delivery network, viewers source video segments from both servers and other viewers watching the same content at the same time.
-To fully understand how it works, let’s take a deeper dive into how Streamroot’s peer-to-peer delivery solution, Streamroot DNA™, works during a playback session:
+To fully understand how it works, let’s take a deeper dive into how our peer-to-peer delivery solution works during a playback session:

-When a viewer presses play, the device authenticates via HTTPS with Streamroot’s backend, which returns a specific configuration according to the use case and the broadcaster’s parameters.
-The same HTTPS connection is used to pass QoS and traffic data to the broadcaster’s Streamroot dashboard for real-time monitoring and analytics.
+When a viewer presses play, the device authenticates via HTTPS with our backend, which returns a specific configuration according to the use case and the broadcaster’s parameters.
+The same HTTPS connection is used to pass QoS and traffic data to our customer dashboard for real-time monitoring and analytics.

 At the same time, the viewer’s device prepares to make direct connections with other devices by identifying them through a STUN server and exchanging initial connection information via a relay server.
 Once this information exchanged, viewers can initiate a direct WebRTC connection to each other and exchange video data.